 Short answer: YES

-Long answer: Yes; providing an invoice not only provides you protection in the content of your project, it also makes filing taxes and finding important financial information easier in the long-run.
+Long answer: Yes; since providing an invoice not only provides you protection, it also makes filing taxes and finding important financial information easier in the long-run.

 After you’ve been working as a freelancer for many years, being able to find an invoice by year and date is much easier than sorting through hundreds of disorganized emails that may or may not confirm payment.